 The plus to trading for credits is that we don't need movement in the underlying.
-As long as TOP finishes below our short strike (63) at expiration we will collect the full credit.
-If TOP decides to rally and finishes above 68 we will take the max loss on the position.
+As long as TOP finishes below our short strike (63) at expiration, we will collect the full credit.
+If TOP decides to rally and ends above 68, we will take the max loss on the position.

-This make sense since we make money when the underlying finishes below our short strike.
+This makes sense since we make money when the underlying finishes below our short strike.
 The closer it is to the long strike the greater the chance we will reach max loss.

 Bear Put Spread